moliver28/research-handbook/content/handbook/engineering/infrastructure/environments/sandbox-cell.md

 ### Future iterations and known limitations

-~~Staging Ref environment has some known limitations that will be worked on:~~
+~~The Sandbox Cell environment has some known limitations that will be worked on:~~

 - ~~Test data configuration will be explored ([epic#7020](https://gitlab.com/groups/gitlab-org/-/epics/7020))~~
 - ~~Configure Shared Runners ([issue#353284](https://gitlab.com/gitlab-org/gitlab/-/issues/353284))~~